Tour de France 2022 route: stage by stage

-The route for the 109th edition of the Tour de France is confirmed, featuring highlights such as the Grand Départ in Denmark, the cobbles in northern France and the gruelling Alpe d'Huez climb.
+The Tour de France 2022 route - for the 109th edition of the race - has already featured highlights such as the Grand Départ in Denmark, and the cobbles in northern France.
+On July 14th the race returns to the legendary and gruelling Alpe d'Huez climb for the first time since 2018.

 Covering a total of 3,328km, the 2022 Tour contains six mountain stages, five altitude finishes and 29 second, first, and hors categorie climbs.

-The opening three stages of the Tour will cover the Scandinavian country of Denmark for the first time in the Grand Tour's history, before heading across the cobbles of Paris-Roubaix, and then towards the first-ever mountain finish at La Planche des Belles Filles.
-Into Switzerland and then the French Alps, Megève makes a return as well as the famous 21 hairpin bends of Alpe d'Huez.
+The opening three stages of the 2022 Tour de France covered the Scandinavian country of Denmark for the first time in the Grand Tour's history, before heading across the cobbles of Paris-Roubaix, and then towards the first-ever mountain finish at La Planche des Belles Filles.
+Into Switzerland and then the French Alps.

-The Pyrenees also has two summit finishes on Peyragudes and Hautacam with a time trial around Rocamadour before a finish in Paris on the Champs-Élysées.
+Once the race moves into the Pyrenees there'll be two more summit finishes on Peyragudes and Hautacam (which will no doubt test the GC contenders on the 2022 Tour de France start list), with a time trial around Rocamadour before a finish in Paris on the Champs-Élysées.

 The race will take place between July 1 and 24 in 2022.
-Here is the official route for the race.
+Here is the official route.

 Tour de France 2022 route